 • Selected assets wealth tax

 Net wealth tax is levied on all the assets an individual owns worldwide.
-Selected assets wealth tax is a tax that is levied on selected assets that an individual owns.
-This could be specific types of investments or assets held in the country that imposes the tax.
+Selected assets wealth tax is a tax levied on an individual’s chosen assets.
+These could be specific investments or assets held in the country that impose the tax.

-In addition to the benefit of offshore accounts for tax avoidance on wealth, they can provide eligibility for reduced taxes on business conducted within the country they’re held in, as well as reduced taxes for non-domiciled retirees.
+In addition to the benefit of offshore accounts for tax avoidance on wealth, they can provide eligibility for reduced taxes on business conducted within the country they’re held in and reduced taxes for non-domiciled retirees.

 A great example of this is the Cyprus Golden Visa.
 This visa program allows qualifying non-domiciled individuals access to potential tax benefits such as: